-Phuket is a beautiful island in south-western Thailand in the Andaman Sea.
-An island highly recommended adding to a Thailand itinerary.
-It’s famous for its beautiful beaches but also has a few cultural sights.
-The area around Patong beach, specific Bangla Road, is the place to go if you love partying all night long.
+Phuket is a beautiful island in southwestern Thailand in the Andaman Sea.
+An island is highly recommended adding to a Thailand itinerary.
+It’s famous for its beautiful beaches, like Kata and Karon, but also has a few cultural sights.
+The area around Patong beach, specifically Bangla Road, is where to go if you love partying all night long.

 There are so many beaches that you can spend two weeks on the island and explore one daily.
-If you want to do something else, head to Phuket old town, Wat Chalong temple, the Big Buddha, and the most southern point.
+But if you need a change of pace, head to Phuket’s old town, Wat Chalong temple, the Big Buddha, and the most southern point.

-If you get tired of Phuket, make a day trip to Phang Nga Bay which is a collection of idyllic islands.
-Phuket is one of the best islands in Asia.
+If you get tired of Phuket, take a day trip to the idyllic islands of Phang Nga Bay.
+It is one of the most famous landmarks in Thailand.
+All in all, Phuket is one of the best islands in Asia!

 If you’re visiting Vietnam, consider island hopping to Ly Son Island.
 Located off of the South Coast Central of Vietnam, it’s a perfect place to spend a couple of days.
 You have to take a speedboat from the mainland in Quang Ngai Province to Ly Son Island.

 The island is small, yet it has everything you need – a relaxing atmosphere, incredible coastline views, great snorkeling at Cau Cave and An Binh Island, many temples to explore, great hiking at Gieng Tien Mountain, and fresh seafood.
 Most of the attractions are free to see except for the snorkeling or swimming excursions (around 60,000 VND/ USD 2.60 per person).